toyindawudu/Codewars/2019/November 2019/README.md

   - 1. Combine Arrays with the Spread Operator
   - 2. Check For The Presence of an Element With indexOf()

+30 March 2020
-  - 3. Iterate Through All an Array's Items Using For Loops
+  - 1. Iterate Through All an Array's Items Using For Loops